nathanfletch/suggester/README.md

 - HTML
 - CSS
 - Bootstrap
+- jQuery

 ## Setup

-1. Clone the source code from the [repo](https://github.com/nathanfletch/portfolio)
+1. Clone the source code from the [repo](https://github.com/nathanfletch/suggester)
 2. Navigate to the directory on your computer.
 3. Open the index.html file in your browser.